Part II, chapter 3: Leave of absence returnees/leave of absence replacements

 3.2.3 Expiry of priority period

-If the person with a priority entitlement has not been appointed indeterminately during the priority entitlement period, they cease to be an employee at the end of the priority entitlement period (the one year thereafter period), as per PSEA, section 42, except in the circumstances described in the next section (Appointment to a Specified Term Position).
+If the person with a priority entitlement has not been appointed indeterminately during the priority entitlement period, they cease to be an employee at the end of the priority entitlement period, as per PSEA, section 42, except in the circumstances described in the next section (Appointment to a Specified Term Position).

 3.2.4 Appointment to a specified term position

-If the person with a priority entitlement is appointed on a specified period (term) basis during the priority entitlement period, the priority entitlement continues until either an indeterminate appointment is made or the priority entitlement period ends, whichever occurs first.
-A specified term appointment that lasts beyond the end date of the priority entitlement period continues to be valid, even if the priority entitlement has ended.
+If the person with a priority entitlement is appointed on a specified term basis during the priority entitlement period, the priority entitlement continues until either an indeterminate appointment is made or the priority entitlement period ends, whichever occurs first.
+A specified term appointment that lasts beyond the end date of the priority entitlement period continues to be valid for its duration, even if the priority entitlement has ended.

 Note:

 The period of the specified term appointment does not extend the priority entitlement period.
-In such cases, the employee will cease to be an employee at the end of the specified term, rather than at the end of the priority entitlement period, unless their employment status changes during the period of the term appointment.
-This may result from changes, such as a conversion of the term appointment to an indeterminate appointment, or the person being successful in a different staffing process.
+In such cases, the employee will cease to be an employee at the end of the specified term, rather than at the end of the priority entitlement period, unless their employment status changes during the specified term appointment.
+This may result from changes such as a conversion of the specified term appointment to an indeterminate appointment, or the person being successful in a different staffing process.

 3.2.5 Protecting severance